gohugoio/hugo/README.md

 ## Overview

-Hugo is a static site generator written in GoLang.
+Hugo is a static site generator written in Go.
 It is optimized for speed, easy use and configurability.
 Hugo takes a directory with content and templates and renders them into a full html website.